Skip to content

 Pulling a Calls Config

-End User complaint: some conference calling not working, end user cannot get logs.
+End User complaint: Some conference calling not working, end user cannot get logs.

 This procedure should get us: